chinoio/chino-java/README.md

     We strongly suggest to migrate to the new Search API as soon as possible to preserve compatibility with new versions of our SDK.

+    **NEW in v1.3.1**: added pagination of Search results and a new method `usernameExists` to check if a user is already registered.
+Learn more in the [Search](#search-iochinojavasearch) section.

 * **Permissions API**

     We also redesigned the interface of the **Permissions API** and made it easier to use.